“The Company Car”

 (more pictures at the end of the article)

 At first approach, it’s obvious the Fisker Karma is a looker with all her curves, those wide hips, those eyes, and that mouth!
 Yes, I’m still talking about a car… The lines on this car are like something out of a futuristic spaceship.
 Just look at the hood.
 Wide?
 Yea, she fills the lane.
 Those rear 285/35R22′s need a place to fit, and the factory wide body accepts them quite well.
 In the front, her tires are larger and wider than the rears of most of my other cars!
 With some 255/35R22′s holding down the nose, though fairly bald from use, the front end holds turns very nicely!
 At driveway speeds, you really notice the lack of tread with the stiff unforgiving sidewalls.
 The front tires don’t flex when turning, which leads to a noticeable sliding and grinding across the road when moving at very low speeds.
-Once you get going though, it’s smooth sailing, and they still hold the road like sticky slicks.
+(This is only due to the lack of tread on the one I’m driving.
+I’d image new tires would fix this…) Once you get going though, it’s smooth sailing, and they still hold the road like sticky slicks.
 (I am going to strongly suggest we replace them before the next, less skilled driver, puts her into a wall in the rain.
 Dry road?
 Fine!
 But the water channels are gone.)
 With the number of miles, and the aged looked of the front sidewalls, compared to the rear, I’d say the fronts are factory and rears have been replaced after numerous burnouts.

 The seats are comfy, after you spend a good bit adjusting EVERYTHING around you.